+- 5) Results of previous reviews. - 6) Assessment of fraud risk.

+The audit risk assessment process had also embedded a data driven risk assessment methodology, which leverages source data residing in the SAP system to provide a more agile response to the changes in the risk landscape.
 In deriving the risk outcomes, strategic or enterprise risks are also being assessed in ensuring all aspects of risk are duly considered.
-GCA also engages in quarterly catch up sessions with Group Risk Management and Group Compliance to discuss key risk events affecting the Group and the responses.
+GCA also engages in quarterly catch-up sessions with Group Risk Management and Group Compliance to discuss key risk events affecting the Group and the responses.
 The audit plan remains a dynamic document and responds to the changes in the risk profile of the Group.

-In financial year ended 31 December 2020, GCA had further enhanced its risk assessment methodology via a 'Risk Assessment Model', which leverages on source data residing in the SAP system which in turn provides a more agile response to the changes in risk.
-Audit Plan and Coverage GCA's audit plan and coverage are selected and prioritised by employing a structured risk-based methodology, which considers the various risk factors, i.e. strategic, financial, operational and compliance risks.
-Reviews at minimum comprise compliance & control as well as business advisory reviews which include a consideration of the current design and implementation of the systems of internal controls at the Group in mitigating those risks.
-GCA would also review operations and management plans or programmes to ascertain the extent to which results are consistent with established goals and objectives, and to determine whether operations and the plans or programmes are being implemented or performed as intended.
-This includes ascertaining the extent to which operating and programme goals and objectives have been established and conforming to those of the organisation.
-GCA would then make appropriate recommendations for improving the governance process in accomplishment of all objectives, values and ethics of the auditable unit.
-A root-cause analysis is performed in ascertaining that audit recommendations address the key concerns and recurring findings are minimised.
-Communicating Audit Results Upon concluding a review, an exit meeting is conducted to present the observations to the auditee to obtain their commitment in resolving the issues and mitigating the identified risk via practicable action plans.
+Audit Plan and Coverage

+GCA's audit plan and coverage are selected and prioritised by employing a structured risk-based methodology, which considers the various risk factors, i.e. strategic, financial, operational and compliance risks.
+Reviews at minimum comprise compliance & control as well as business advisory reviews which include an assessment of the current design and implementation of the systems of internal controls at the Group in mitigating those risks.
+GCA would also review operations and management projects to ascertain the extent to which results are consistent with established goals and objectives, and to determine whether operations and the projects are implemented or performed as intended.
+This includes ascertaining the extent to which operating and programme goals and objectives have been established and conformed to those of the organisation.
+GCA would then make appropriate recommendations for improving the governance process in the accomplishment of all objectives of the auditable unit.
+A root-cause analysis is performed in ascertaining that audit recommendation address the key concerns and recurring findings are minimised.

+Communicating Audit Results

+Upon concluding a review, an exit meeting is conducted to present the observations to the auditee to obtain their commitment in resolving the issues and mitigating the identified risk via practicable action plans.

 Each issue is categorised as either critical, major, moderate or minor and an overall audit opinion rating would conclude on the state of internal control for the scope being reviewed.
 GCA refers to a structured audit opinion risk matrix to guide the assessment outcome and determine the rating to be accorded.
-Engagement results are thereafter communicated as follows: a) Each audit report is issued to the Head of the Business Unit.
-The immediate Heads, Chief Financial Officer and Head of Group Finance are also copied in the report circulation; b) On a monthly basis, key audit issues, action plans for the month and the status of implementation of the agreed action plans are presented to the Plantation Leadership Committee; and c) On a quarterly basis, reports are presented to the relevant Governance & Audit Committees (SDP and key subsidiaries) in highlighting on the key audit observations, actions plans for the quarter and status of the implementation of the agreed action plans.
+Engagement results are thereafter communicated as follows:

+- Each audit report is issued to the Head of the Business Unit.
+The immediate Heads, Chief Financial Officer and Head of Group Finance are also copied in the report circulation; - On a monthly basis, key audit issues, action plans for the month and the status of implementation of the agreed action plans are presented to the Plantation Leadership Committee; and - c) On a quarterly basis, reports are presented to the relevant Governance & Audit Committees (SDP and key subsidiaries) in highlighting the key audit observations, actions plans for the quarter and status of the implementation of the agreed action plans.

+Monitoring Progress